Importing Data into MariaDB

 Loading Data Basics

 The LOAD DATA INFILE statement is the easiest way to import data from a plain text file into MariaDB.
-Below is what one would enter in the mysql client to load the data in the file called prospects.txt into the table
+Below is what one would enter in the mariadb client to load the data in the file called prospects.txt into the table